raytheonbbn/maude-hcs/README.md

   μ = 8.640346715005759         σ = 8.286648801516955         r = 0.49476911177074157
 ```

-To reproduce the same experiments within the same paralleization setting (i.e., the same value of ``-j``), use the ``--seed`` option with the same random seed.
+To reproduce the same experiments within the same parallelization setting (i.e., the same value of ``-j``), use the ``--seed`` option with the same random seed.
 By default or when passing ‑1, the current time is used as the seed.
 ```shell
 # maude-hcs scheck --seed 0
 Number of simulations = 30